 Carbohydrates are one of the widely discussed topics among students of science across the world and they are simply referred by names like disaccharides, monosaccharides, and polysaccharides or by terms like complex carbohydrates.
 There are different ways in which carbohydrates helps living beings like storing energy in the form of glycogen and starch.
 It helps in cell signaling as glycolipids and glycoproteins that act as determinants of blood groups.
 It helps in transporting energy to the muscles and the nervous system.
 This would mean every individual cell in particular other than the mainly chosen primary fuel molecule with particular differences on distinct cell types.
 Also, it acts as surface makers of cells, forms a part of nucleic acids like mRNA, tRNA, ribosome, and genes and so on.
 As far as humans are concerned, the carbohydrates that aid the metabolism are available in the form of starch and glycogen as alpha glycosidic bonds.

 Dietary glucose is found aplenty in starch.
 Amalyses are the enzymes that degrade starch for assisting metabolism.
-There are different sources of glucose like lactose, fructose made from fruits, glucose made from milk named galactose disaccharide to quote a few.
+Glucose has many sources such as lactose (from milk), fructose (from fruits), and sucrose (from table sugar).
 Active membrane transport systems aid the absorption of fructose, glucose, and fructose which are known by the name monosaccharide species.
 Monosaccharide components are formed by the division of disaccharides by special intestinal glucosidases.
 Glucose types like maltose are hydrolyzed by isomaltase with less ability to get desired results.
-Intolerance for lactose originates from the absence of lactase among certain adults that would result in the formation of milk sugar deposits with after effects like dehydration.
+Intolerance for lactose is caused by lactase deficiency – an enzyme which is needed to break down the lactose in milk and other dairy products.